remarkablemark/remarkablemark.github.io/_posts/2021/2021-01-10-dependabot-github-bundler.md

 ---
 layout: post
-title: Add Dependabot to GitHub for bundler
+title: Add Dependabot to bundler projects
 date: 2021-01-10 17:25:55
-excerpt: How to add Dependabot to automate dependency update for bundler or ruby projects on GitHub.
+excerpt: How to add Dependabot to automate dependency updates for bundler or Ruby projects on GitHub.
 categories: dependabot github bundler ruby
 ---